KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Function**
 Archetypal sovereignty.
-Structuring Logos‑intelligence seeking deeper structure.
+Structuring Logos-intelligence seeking deeper structure.
 Ordering insight through trial, sacrifice, and revelation.

 **Zenetist Placement**
 **DP / DL** (Morgis / Sophis)

 **Justification**
-Odin expresses the L4 archetype of sovereign knowing —
+Odin expresses the L₄ archetype of sovereign knowing —
 the one who seeks structural insight
 through ordeal, sacrifice, and initiatory vision.
-His wisdom‑quest is not the soul‑mind of DS / DM,
+His wisdom-quest is not the soul-mind of DS / DM,
 but the Structuring Logos that shapes meaning,
 orders pattern,
 and reveals the deep architecture of reality.